brimdata/zed/zng/docs/spec.md

 ### 2.1 Control Messages

 The lower 7 bits of a control header byte define the control code.
-Control codes 0 through 5 are reserved for BZNG:
+Control codes 0 through 5 are reserved for ZNG:

 | Code | Message Type      |
 |------|-------------------|